Quadruple jump: Men

+Malinin is also the first skater to have successfully landed all six types of quadruple jumps in international competition, as well as the first skater to land six quadruple jumps with positive grades of execution in a single free skate at an international competition.
+This feat was accomplished at the 2024 World Figure Skating Championships in Montreal.
+Although not all received positive grades of execution, during his free skate program at the 2025 World Figure Skating Championships in Boston, Ilia Malinin landed all six types of quadruple jumps.

 No quadruple-quadruple combination (quadruple jumps followed by quadruple loop or toe loop) or sequences (quadruple jumps followed by any quadruple jumps except for quadruple loop or toe loop) have yet been ratified.
 However, other quadruple combinations have been performed.
-Canada's Elvis Stojko landed the first quadruple jump in combination (a quad toe loop-double toe loop) at the 1991 World Championships.
-Stojko also landed the first quad-triple combination (a quad toe loop-triple toe loop) at the 1997–98 Champions Series Final in December 1997.
-Russian skater Evgeni Plushenko performed the world's first quad-triple-double combination (a quad toe loop-triple toe loop-double loop) at the 1999 NHK Trophy.
-Plushenko also landed the first quad-triple-triple combination (a quad toe loop-triple toe loop-triple loop) in competition at the 2002 Cup of Russia.
-Japanese skater Yuzuru Hanyu landed the first quad-triple sequence (a quadruple toe loop-triple Axel) at the 2018 Grand Prix of Helsinki.
+Canada's Elvis Stojko landed the first quadruple jump in combination (a quadruple toe loop-double toe loop) at the 1991 World Championships.
+Stojko also landed the first quadruple-triple combination (a quadruple toe loop-triple toe loop) at the 1997–98 Champions Series Final in December 1997.
+Russian skater Evgeni Plushenko performed the world's first quadruple-triple-double combination (a quadruple toe loop-triple toe loop-double loop) at the 1999 NHK Trophy.
+Plushenko also landed the first quadruple-triple-triple combination (a quadruple toe loop-triple toe loop-triple loop) in competition at the 2002 Cup of Russia.
+Yuzuru Hanyu landed the first quadruple-triple sequence (a quadruple toe loop-triple Axel) at the 2018 Grand Prix of Helsinki.
+Kazakhstan's Mikhail Shaidorov successfully landed the first triple axel-quad toe loop at the 2024 Grand Prix de France, becoming the first skater to land a combination in which a quad is the second jump in competition.

 Women

 The following table lists the first recorded quadruple jumps by female skaters in women's singles competition.
-Only successfully ratified jumps landed in an ISU sanctioned event, or officially recognized by the ISU count towards these records.
+Only successfully ratified jumps landed in an ISU sanctioned event or officially recognized by the ISU count towards these records.

 French skater Surya Bonaly was the first female skater to attempt a quadruple jump in competition.
 She attempted a quad toe loop and a quad Salchow at the 1990 European Championships, however the jumps were not ratified.
 She attempted quad jumps at four more competitions (including the 1992 Winter Olympics), the final being the 1996 World Championships, but all were unsuccessful.

 On December 14, 2002, Japanese skater Miki Ando became the first female skater to land a ratified quadruple jump (a Salchow) in her free skate at the 2002 Junior Grand Prix Final in The Hague, Netherlands.

 On March 10, 2018, in the free skate at the World Junior Figure Skating Championships in Sofia, Bulgaria, Russian skater Alexandra Trusova became the first female skater to land a ratified quadruple toe loop in competition.
 She also became the first female skater to successfully land two quads in one free skate.